igorhvr/mnemogogo/README.txt

 Mnemogogo: Making Mnemosyne Mobile
 Timothy Bourke <timbob@bigpond.com>

-THIS IS EXPERIMENTAL SOFTWARE.
-USE AT YOUR OWN RISK.
+YOU USE THIS SOFTWARE AT YOUR OWN RISK.
 BACKUP YOUR FILES.

 Please report bugs, preferably with patches to the author or the Mnemosyne development mailing list.